TimidScript/UserScripts/README.md

+#Development has been halted till further notice, due to personal issues.
+Thank you for your understanding.

 ###Copyright © TimidScript, Some Rights Reserved.

 Repository for my UserScripts for GreaseMonkey.
 For script information and installation place please visit my [Greasy Fork](https://greasyfork.org/en/users/1455).